thecoshman/thecoshman.github.com/_posts/ksp/2000-01-26-KWRocketry.markdown

 One thing I would say against it though, whilst it does introduce more 'realistic' parts, it feels a bit like it just completely disregards the existing parts.
 So perhaps not a 'must have' pack, but still very nice to have, and it does provide some very funky looking parts.

+Whilst a great mod, I have chosen not to include this in my pack.
+It is a rather large mod, so not doing so will help keep the packs size down, but it is also (and I mean no offense here) just more parts.
+I do not feel these additional parts are needed, as nice as they are.